DFE-Digital/bat-design-history/app/posts/how-to/2024-01-16-what-to-include-in-a-design-history-post.md

 - your planned changes and why these were considered the best approach, including a summary of any research that informed your planning
 - the outcome of research that increased or decreased your certainty about the original plan
 - any revisions you made based on the research conducted
+- alternative approaches considered, and why these were rejected

 Repeat these steps as necessary for the iterations you make.